saitaiky/notebook/docs/docs/web-development/kubernetes/core-concepts.md

 ## Master and worker/node

 ### Worker/Node
-Node is a machine, physical or virtual one which Kubernetes is installed and Node is a worker machine and that is where containers will be launched by Kubernetes and doing any work assigned to them by the master node.
+Node is a machine, laptop, physical or virtual one which Kubernetes is installed and Node is a worker machine and that is where containers will be launched by Kubernetes and doing any work assigned to them by the master node.

 ### Master
 The Master is another node with Kubernetes installed in it and is configured as a Master.
 The Master watches over the Nodes in the cluster and is responsible for the actual orchestration of containers on the worker Nodes.